iwagnerclgx/puppet-cloud_metadata/README.md

 ## Description

-This module exposes facts from data that you can pass .
+This module exposes facts from data that you can pass via metadata in cloud providers.

 ## Reference